With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MoreKidspeace Orchard Behavioral Health is one of mental health facilities in Allentown, Pennsylvania, located at 451 West Chew Street, Suite 105, 18102 zip code.
-Kidspeace Orchard Behavioral Health provides outpatient treatment and telemedicine/telehealth.
-Kidspeace Orchard Behavioral Health provides group therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents, adults and young adults.
+Learn MoreKidspeace Orchard Behavioral Health is a mental health center in Allentown, Pennsylvania, located at 451 West Chew Street, Suite 105, 18102 zip code.
+Kidspeace Orchard Behavioral Health provides telemedicine/telehealth and outpatient treatment.
+Kidspeace Orchard Behavioral Health offers behavior modification, trauma therapy and group therapy to adults, children / adolescents and young adults.
 Kidspeace Orchard Behavioral Health also supports children/adolescents with serious emotional disturbance.
-Additional services provided at Kidspeace Orchard Behavioral Health include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+More services available at Kidspeace Orchard Behavioral Health include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.